A couple of years ago, I posted the best of the 90s, and the best of the 00s, from my point of view.

 /The Stone Roses

 The unbelievable hype, particularly in certain parts of the press of late, of The Stone Roses return during 2012 has perhaps begun to obscure quite how good their debut actually was – and, not to mention, just how far the band progressed from their early singles.
-Their early singles were broadly disposable, jangling indie-pop, but their debut album took that one stage further with a pristine production. a brooding undercurrent and a collection of songs that were truly brilliant.
-As a result it is kinda hard to pick a particular song, but the gradual build of the opener, that builds into an epic crescendo, gets me every time.
+Their early singles were broadly disposable, jangling indie-pop, but their debut album took that one stage further with pristine production. a brooding undercurrent and a collection of songs that were truly brilliant.
+As a result, it is kinda hard to pick a particular song, but the gradual build of the opener, which builds into an epic crescendo, gets me every time.

 /The Ghost of Cain